Cynthia-mbesa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

  task 5.
 Local variables: Create a script that lists all local variables and environment variables, and functions

  task 6.
 Local variable: Create a script that creates a new local variable

+ task 7.
+Global variable: Create a script that creates a new global variable